Computer Science Department

 In-Person

 This course covers communication systems; environments and components; common carrier services; network control, design and management; distributed and local networks.
 Credit will be granted for only one of CSCI 368 or INFO 465.
 Prerequisite: CSCI 255.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Operating Systems